 |By Tom Maston

-Connor Wickham's double put the Black Cats on the verge of a famous win that they arguably deserved on balance against a slugglish Manchester City side.
+Connor Wickham's double put the Black Cats on the verge of a famous win that they arguably deserved on balance against a sluggish Manchester City side.

 Sergio Aguero slid the ball to Alvaro Negredo, whose dummy on the edge of the penalty area completely fooled defender Wes Brown – scorer of the own goal that led to his side's 1-0 defeat against Everton on Saturday – and Fernandinho made no mistake in squeezing his strike between Mannone and the right-hand post.

-City could have doubled their advantage when Fernandinho scooped a volley over the crossbar 11 minutes in but Sunderland were pressing well and might well have drawn level eight minutes later had Fabio Borini been less selfish and squared to a team-mate rather than go for goal himself from a narrow angle.
+City could have doubled its advantage when Fernandinho scooped a volley over the crossbar 11 minutes in but Sunderland was pressing well and might well have drawn level eight minutes later had Fabio Borini been less selfish and squared to a teammate rather than go for goal himself from a narrow angle.

-Despite the early breakthrough, City were struggling to impose themselves on their lowly opponents.
+Despite the early breakthrough, City was struggling to impose itself on its lowly opponents.
 Aguero was lucky to avoid serious injury following a dangerous tackle from Brown and the Argentine had calls for a penalty waved away before the break after going down under the challenge of O'Shea.

 Substitute Stevan Jovetic tried to slot the ball beyond Mannone shortly after the hour mark but his effort was tame and comfortably collected by the Italian.